GSTT-CSC/hazen/CONTRIBUTING.md

 >
 > https://github.com/GSTT-CSC/hazen/releases/tag/0.5.2
 >
-> We have improved the ghosting function to be more robust, the rod centroid estimates within the within the
+> We have improved the ghosting function to be more robust, the rod centroid estimates within the
 > slice_width function are now more accurate which provides better linearity measurements (thanks Sian!) and Paul’s
 > snr_map function is now part of hazen too, which provides an SNR map across the phantom – useful for seeing
 > signal dropout/fluctuations.
 Also some under the hood improvements.
 >
 > Full changelog below.
 Let us know any issues.